zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    will be left all unset.

-   :f: The file.
+   :param f: The file.

-   :meta: Metadata that's been discovered about the file.
+   :param meta: Metadata that's been discovered about the file.

    .. zeek:see:: file_over_new_connection file_timeout file_gap
       file_state_remove